herbie-fp/odyssey/extensions/herbie.md

 ## Building the binary
 * Clone `herbie-fp/herbie`
 * Follow the instructions to Install from Source.
-Work out any normal installation issues with the herbie team.
+You may need to update Rust or Racket, and it may be necessary to remove certain old Racket packages like `rival` or `egg-herbie` for the install to succeed.
+Work out any installation issues with the Herbie team.
 Confirm that the installation works by running `racket src/herbie.rkt web`.
 You should see a browser open with the Herbie demo.
 * Next, for Windows, see below.
 * For other platforms, run `make minimal-distribution`.
 This should create a `herbie-compiled/` directory with the binaries in the proper directory structure for that platform.